MelissaMMDP/web-brownie/README.md

 ## What it's about

-In this build I have attempted to create a simple code base using Node.js, Express, Gulp, AngularJS and Less.js with a focus on best practices in both web development and web design.
+In this build I have attempted to create a simple code base using Node.js, Express, Karma, Jasmine, Gulp, AngularJS and Less.js with a focus on best practices in both web development and web design.

 ## The approach